garvinling/NodeMongo/README.md

-NodeLogin
+NodeMongo
 =========

-A simple nodeJS login module
+A simple nodeJS module for reading/writing to mongoDB using monk.